Edinburgh, Scotland

-Facades that range from Gothic to glamourous, historical monuments that meet quaint pubs, a historical city center bustling with contemporary life, the following seven best places to visit in Edinburgh uncover the past and present beauty of the city.
+Facades that range from Gothic to glamourous, historical monuments that meet quaint pubs, a city center bustling with contemporary life, the following seven best places to visit in Edinburgh unveil the city’s past and present beauty.

-Explore the bustling and exciting ambiance of Waverley Station, stroll down the Royal Mile to trace the regal history leading right up to Edinburgh Castle, or wander along the historic cobblestone streets at your pace, stopping at sites on the way.
+Explore the bustling Waverley Station, stroll down the Royal Mile to trace regal history leading right up to Edinburgh Castle, or wander along the historic cobblestone streets at your pace, stopping at sites on the way.

-With a rich sense of Scottish culture that entices visitors of all ages, you can explore the fascinating charm and vibrant reputation of the city during experiences that highlight the endless number of things to see during your trip.
+With a rich sense of Scottish culture that entices visitors of all ages, you can explore the charm of the vibrant city during experiences that highlight the endless number of things to see during your trip.

 Be sure to step inside the Great Hall and St Margaret’s Chapel, or witness the one o’clock gun once used by mariners to set their clocks.
 View the Crown Jewels in the Royal Palace and marvel at the Stone of Destiny, a vital tool incorporated into the inauguration of the monarchy for centuries.

-Step inside a world far from today and let character guides walk you through a day in the life of residents of the real Mary King’s Close, Edinburgh’s only preserved 17th-century underground street.
+Step inside a former world and let character guides walk you through a day in the life of residents of the real Mary King’s Close, Edinburgh’s only preserved 17th-century underground street.

-From the poet Robert Ferguson to chambermaids and plague doctors, each stone room can give off an eerie ambiance of a past hidden beneath the Royal Mile.
+From the poet Robert Ferguson to chambermaids and plague doctors, each stone room gives off an eerie ambiance of a past hidden beneath the Royal Mile.

-Mary King’s Close was once alive with residents roaming the underground passageways, trading, and cleaning clothes, and a visit to the site will allow you to engage in its myths and mysteries.
+Mary King’s Close was once alive with residents roaming the underground passageways, trading and cleaning clothes, and visiting the site will allow you to engage in its myths and mysteries.

-A significant presence in Edinburgh, Holyrood House is the Queen’s residence each year during Royal Week and has been visited by dignitaries and curious travelers for centuries.
-Mary Queen of Scots called Holyrood home in the 16th century and memorabilia from her time at the palace continue to decorate the galleries.
+A significant presence in Edinburgh, Holyrood House has been visited by dignitaries and curious travelers for centuries.
+Mary Queen of Scots called Holyrood home in the 16th century and memorabilia from her time at the palace continues to decorate the galleries.

 Portraits of Scottish monarchs line the walls of an elegant room used for banquets and receptions.
 The Holyrood Abbey is breathtaking and the palace gardens brim with color, accentuated by uninterrupted views of Holyrood Park.